mowangshuying/FluentUI/README_zh_CN.md

 * Build

-  > 1.Open CMakeLists.txt with Qt Creator.
+  > 1.Open CMakeLists.txt with VsCode.
   >
   > 2.build it!